hkirk/swtafp-slides/slides/07/finite-trees.md

 ### Encapsulation

-* if Clients uses circuit and not pattern matching we can
+* if Clients uses circuit and do not pattern match we can
     * rename cases
     * add cases e.g.